tandermann/iucn_extinction_simulator/README.md

 ## Installation

-`iucn_sim` is available as a conda package, which helps installing all required Python and R dependencies, without you having to worry about taking care of this yourself.
+`iucn_sim` is available as a conda package, which helps installing all required Python and R dependencies, without you having to worry about taking care of this manually.
 The conda package manager creates an extremely light-weight virtual environment that enables anybody to run `iucn_sim` on their computer, independently of the operating system and independently of any previous installations of Python and R.

 1. Download [miniconda](https://docs.conda.io/en/latest/miniconda.html) for your operating system.

 2. Once miniconda is installed, open a command line terminal (e.g. `Terminal` on macOS).
 Windows users will need to open the freshly installed **Anaconda Powershell Prompt** instead of the regular Command Prompt for this purpose.

-3. Add the conda-forge and bioconda channels to conda, where some of the needed packages are hosted:
+3. Add the conda-forge and bioconda channels to conda, where some of the required packages are hosted:
 	- `conda config --add channels conda-forge`
 	- `conda config --add channels bioconda`

-4. Install `iucn_sim` and all it's dependencies by typing the following into the command line, but see the tip below before you do so!
+4. Install `iucn_sim` and all it's dependencies by typing the following into the command line, **but see the tip below before you do so!**
 	- `conda install iucn_sim`

+	> Tip: Installing iucn_sim with the command above is the simplest solution.
+However, to be safe that you don't change the standard path on your computer to a different R or Python version than what you have been previously using, it is recommendable to create your own environment for `iucn_sim`.
+This is not any more complicated, except that everytime before you use iucn_sim, you will need to connect to the created environment (just a single command, see below).
-	> Tip: It is recommendable to create your own environment for `iucn_sim`.
-This will ensure that downloading the required R or Python version for `iucn_sim` will not affect any existing setup on your computer.
-In order to install `iucn_sim` into a new environment, simply type `conda create -n iucn_sim_env iucn_sim`.
+	> - In order to install `iucn_sim` into a new environment, simply type `conda create -n iucn_sim_env iucn_sim`.
-	Now, everytime you want to use the software, you first need to connect to the environment you just created, by typing `conda activate iucn_sim_env`.
-Now you can use `iucn_sim`, while connected to your specially created environment.
-Disconnect from the environment by typing `conda deactivate` while connected.
+	> - Now, everytime you want to use `iucn_sim`, type `conda activate iucn_sim_env` to connect to the environment (in some cases this command doesn't work, but you need to type `source activate iucn_sim_env` instead).
+Once connected to the virtual environment you can repeatedly use `iucn_sim`.
+When you are done and want to disconnect from the environment, type `conda deactivate`.

-5. Test if installation worked by typing `iucn_sim -h`.
+5. Test if installation worked by typing `iucn_sim -h` (if you created a virtual environment, you need to be connected to it for any `iucn_sim` command to work).
 This should show an overview of the available arguments of `iucn_sim`.

 6. If step 4 caused an error something went wrong along the way.
 If you are a Linux or Mac user, you can instead install `iucn_sim` by [downloading this GitHub repo](https://github.com/tobiashofmann88/iucn_extinction_simulator/archive/master.zip) and building the software by typing `python setup.py install`.
-You will need to make sure yourself that Python3 and R are installed, including the R package `rredlist`.
+You will need to make sure yourself that Python3 and R are installed, including the R package `rredlist` and several Python packages, which can be installed with `pip install NAME_OF_PACHAGE` (the program will tell you which packages need to be installed).

 ## Running `iucn_sim`

 Once installed, `iucn_sim` will be installed in your standard path, so you can simply type `iucn_sim` in your command line (use **Anaconda Powershell Prompt** if you are a Windows user) to call the program.
+(Again: If you installed `iucn_sim` in a separate environment, first connect to the environment by typing `conda activate iucn_sim_env` to be able to use `iucn_sim`).

 - `iucn_sim -h` --> Open help page showing available functions